-Are you concerned for the well-being of animals?
-If so, a career in animal services may be just right for you.
-Read on for information on the many options in animal services, including grooming, training, care and more!
+Individuals interested in the well-being of animals can pursue training and careers in animal services.
+Read on for information on the many options in animal services, including grooming, training and more.

 Inside Animal Services

 Many career options are available for animal lovers to work within the animal services field.
 According to the U.S. Bureau of Labor Statistics (BLS), jobs in animal services include kennel attendants, groomers, animal caretakers, pet sitters, grooms (horse caretakers), zookeepers and animal trainers (www.bls.gov).
-Prospective animal trainers are sometimes required to have degrees, but other positions may require applicants to have completed certificate programs to qualify.
 Experience working with animals is an important requirement for anyone wishing to enter an animal services career.

 Distance Learning Options

 Some distance learning options are available for animal groomers and trainers.
-Take a look at the links below for information on these programs.
+Take a look at the articles below for information on these online programs and courses.

 Animal Services Related Articles